Frequency Locking to Environmental Forcing Suppresses Oscillatory Extinction in Phage-Bacteria Interactions: Results and Analysis

 As shown in Fig.~\ref{fig:RE5}~(b), the influence of the forcing frequency \(f\) is equally profound, which unexpectedly induces non-monotonic survival responses of the bacterial population.
 For a low amplitude \(A=0.1\), extinction events (where $B_{\mathrm{min}}<\epsilon$) occur almost always over a wide range of frequencies $f$.
 However, distinct ``resonant windows" emerge when \(f\) is a rational multiple of the unforced limit cycle frequency \(f_c\), e.g., \(f = f_c\cdot n\), \(n \in \mathbb{Z}^+\).
 Within these windows, the onset of synchronization effectively reduces the amplitude of oscillation, narrowing the minima band of $B_{\mathrm{min}}$ and elevating it above \(\epsilon=1\).
 Consequently, the frequency-entrainment mechanism due to synchronization facilitates the stable coexistence of all the populations through stabilized periodic dynamics.

-The two-parameter diagram in Fig.~\ref{fig:RE5}~(c) summarizes these results, mapping the sustained bacterial population minimum across the \((A, f)\) parameter space.
+The two-parameter diagram in Fig.~\ref{fig:RE5}~(c) further summarizes these results, mapping the sustained bacterial population minimum across the \((A, f)\) parameter space.
 We find that the regions supporting stable survival, quantified by $B_{\mathrm{min}}>\epsilon$, correspond directly to Arnold tongue structures predicted by our model in Fig.~\ref{fig:RE4-3}.
+For a detailed comparison highlighting these structural correspondences, please refer to the Supplementary Material (Fig.~S9).
 The characteristic geometry of these survival regions--narrowing to a point at low amplitudes and widening with increasing \(A\)--closely mirrors the classic signature of synchronization in driven nonlinear dynamical systems~\cite{1988FromClockstoChaos:TheRhythmsofLife}.
 Frequency locking within Arnold tongues suppresses large-amplitude oscillations, elevating the bacterial population minima and reducing its risk of extinction.
 Thus, our results provide strong supporting evidence for the hypothesis that environmental variability can suppress inherent oscillatory instabilities and mitigate the risk of extinction~\cite{Peniston2020-ProceedingsoftheRoyalSocietyB-Environmental-fluctuations-promote-rescue,Stephanie2014-TrendsinEcologyEvolution-Evolutionary-rescue-changing-world}, but primarily within specific amplitude and frequency ranges that successfully promote a synchronized response.
 From an evolutionary ecology perspective, this phenomenon may offer a mechanistic explanation for the observed synchronization between population amount and environmental fluctuations in nature~\cite{RN121,RN122,ijms18040873}--such dynamics could be interpreted as an adaptive outcome, where entrainment to external frequencies confers a survival advantage by preventing catastrophic population declines.